yoanmalie/d8-theming-guide/README.md

 ### Seven

 *Seven* was also introduced in Drupal 7.
 It is the default administrative theme.
 The theme was created to improve the Drupal 7 user experience.

-> For Drupal 8, [a style guide for Seven](https://groups.drupal.org/node/283223) was introduced.
+For Drupal 8, [a style guide for Seven](https://groups.drupal.org/node/283223) was introduced to improve this experience even more and give it a refreshing look.

-> A sad thing about the style guide was that the font (Source Sans) could not make it into core [due to licence issues](https://www.drupal.org/node/1986082).
-The default font family used in the Seven (and Bartik theme) is **Lucida Grande**.
-Sadly the style guide never got an update.
-The licensing issue is still a thing.
-If you want to get involved, jump over to [https://www.drupal.org/node/2010902](https://www.drupal.org/node/2010902)
+> Some people might be wondering if this theme should be renamed to `eight`?
+The answer is **no**.

 ![Seven screenshot](https://raw.githubusercontent.com/sqndr/d8-theming-guide/master/img/seven.png)